Geoffrey Dearmer: Service in the First World War

 Dearmer served first (in 1915) with the Royal Fusiliers at Gallipoli, where his younger brother, Christopher, a pilot with the Royal Naval Air Service, had been recently killed in action, and then with the Royal Army Service Corps on the Western Front in France.
 Dearmer's mother, Mabel, died in Serbia while serving as a paramedic with a Red Cross ambulance unit, for which her husband, the Revd Percy Dearmer, was acting as chaplain.

 Dearmer was appointed a lieutenant of the Royal Victorian Order.

 Civilian career

 From 1936 to 1958, Dearmer was Examiner of Plays in the Lord Chamberlain's Office.
 Simultaneously, he served as editor of the BBC radio Children's Hour programme.
 In this capacity, he wrote the introduction in 1960 for W. R. Dalzell's Living Artists of the Eighteenth Century (Hutchinson & Co., London).
 In 1935, his sci-fi novel They Chose to Be Birds appeared (Heinemann, London, 1935).

 Legacy

 He turned 100 in 1993.
-Dearmer died in 1996 at the age of 103.
+Dearmer died in 1996 in Birchington, Kent, at the age of 103.
 The Geoffrey Dearmer Award for new poets was founded in his memory in 1998.